Neal R. Iverson

 My research is devoted primarily to understanding glaciers and the spectacular imprint they leave on the landscape.
 Glacier dynamics and landscape modification are particularly sensitive to processes at glacier beds, which is the focus of much of my effort.
 This research involves field experiments at modern glaciers, field measurements in formerly glaciated landscapes, laboratory experiments, and the formulation of models aimed at characterizing glacial processes.

 Current and proposed projects include the following:

-- Field studies of drumlin formation at Múlajökull, Iceland.
+- Field and modeling studies of drumlin formation at Múlajökull, Iceland.